This story has been updated. It was originally published on July 9, 2018.

-When you're already sitting at your desk, you don't want to keep digging your phone out of your pocket to peck out SMS messages.
-So send them from your computer.
-This way, you don't have to let your smartphone distract you too much—and you'll have an easier time typing those texts from a larger keyboard.
+When you’re already sitting at your desk, you don’t want to keep digging your phone out of your pocket to peck out SMS messages.
+By sending them from your computer, you won’t have your smartphone distract you too much, and you’ll have an easier time typing those texts from a larger keyboard.

 Several apps, for iPhones and Android devices, will let your computer send and receive messages that look like they came from your cell phone.
 Here’s how to pick the best option and set it up.

 In iOS, Apple has locked down access to SMS information, which means no third-party app can manage your text messages.
 So iPhone users need to lean on the proprietary solution: Make iMessages for iOS coordinate with Messages for macOS.
 While it’s frustrating to only have one option (or no option if you’re a PC user), this works very well.

 Depending on how you’ve configured your devices, some or all of this setup might already be in place.
 Just in case it isn’t, we’ll run through the process from scratch.

 First, you need to sign both your iPhone and your Mac into the same Apple ID.
 On your phone, check this setup by opening the Settings app and tapping your name at the top of the screen.
 On your Mac, do the same by opening System Preferences and confirming you’re signed into the same Apple ID at the top of the emerging window.
 If everything looks correct, your next step is setting up iMessage so the app can coordinate with your computer.
 Grab your phone again, open Settings, Messages, and turn on the iMessage toggle switch.
 Back on your Mac, you should see a pop-up alert saying your phone number has been added to iMessage.